-During the three month periods ended June 30, 2023 and June 30, 2022, the Company's Hong Kong subsidiary recorded nil and \$22,000, respectively, under the governmental program called the Employment Support Scheme ("ESS").
+During the three month periods ended December 31, 2023 and December 31, 2022, the Company's Hong Kong subsidiary recorded income of nil and \$4,000, respectively, under the governmental program called the Employment Support Scheme ("ESS").
+During the nine month periods ended December 31, 2023 and December 31, 2022, the Company's Hong Kong subsidiary recorded income of nil and \$34,000, respectively, under the ESS program.
 The proceeds were required to be used for payroll expenses and the Company was subject to government-appointed random reviews to verify the information submitted by the applicant.